-I was admitted at Iloilo Mission Hospital twice, but I only stayed in the same room, Room CB 301, during my hospitalization.
+I was admitted to Iloilo Mission Hospital twice but only stayed in the same room, Room CB 301, during my hospitalization.

-The reason why I chose to go back in that room was because of its window.
+The reason why I chose to go back to that room was because of its window.

 During my first admittance (that was the time when my doctor revealed to me the true nature of my sickness), that window served as our direct pathway to heaven.

-Every morning, Mam Martha and I would open the sliding glass pane of that window and lift our eyes to the skies, and talk to God.
+Every morning, Mam Martha and I would open that window’s sliding glass pane, lift our eyes to the skies, and talk to God.

-That open window has been very meaningful to us as it served as our altar of prayer.
+That open window has been meaningful to us as it served as our prayer altar.

-Of course, we can still pray in a windowless room, but an open window has something to offer in terms of physical access.
+Of course, we can still pray in a windowless room, but an open window offers something regarding physical access.

-When you are facing an open window, you can see the things outside.
+When facing an open window, you can see the things outside.

-You can see the blue skies, the green trees, the verdant plains, the people around, and you feel connected to them and God, our Creator.
+You can see the blue skies, the green trees, the verdant plains, and the people around you, and you feel connected to them and God, our Creator.

 We can’t do that in a windowless room.

-So there, every morning, as the sun rises to extend its life-giving rays, we expressed our cares, anxieties, hopes and aspirations to the Lord, and we usually leave the place with a calmness provided by His comforting presence, and we have peace of mind.
+So there, every morning, as the sun rises to extend its life-giving rays, we express our cares, anxieties, hopes and aspirations to the Lord.
+We usually leave the place with a calmness provided by His comforting presence, and we have peace of mind.